 Insider tip: Don’t miss the circus show Duel Reality, says Nirmal Saviermuttu, Virgin’s chief operations officer.
 “The audience is quite literally on the edge of their seats as our incredible cast members contort their bodies, slide down towering poles, and leap across the air on a seesaw.”

-Launching next: Sister ships Valiant Lady and Resilient Lady debut in Europe in March and July 2022, respectively.
+Launching next: Sister ship Valiant Lady debuted in Europe in March and Resilient Lady debuts in Europe in August 2022.

 Enchanted Princess, Princess Cruises

 On this Princess ship, you’ll easily find space to turn to mush (or completely veg out) when looking at the sea.
 The 3,560-passenger Enchanted Princess has 10 hot tubs, more than on any other Princess ship.
 The redesigned pool deck also encourages time in the sunny outdoors, or in the shade, in a top-deck bar and in two deep-tank pools linked by sunken seating.
 At the ship’s aft end, take in spectacular views of the horizon at another swimming spot, the Wakeview Pool.
 In the elegant three-deck Piazza atrium, sip a latte, enjoy a gelato or savor a glass of wine while people-watching and catching performances by street performers — just as you might in Italy.
 For a special dinner, check out Bistro Sur La Mer, created by acclaimed French chef Emmanuel Renaut, for pâté or escargot followed by coquilles St. Jacques (scallops) or seared duck.
 After dinner, extend your evening of fun by heading to the Take Five lounge for live jazz.